- Enjoy the peace of Bandipur, a hilltop town with incredible views

 After arriving in the village of Panchase Banjyang, a car will take you back to Pokhara.
-The town is an ideal place to shop for Nepal-made souvenirs, such as handmade paper, woollen clothing and Tibetan-style jewellery.
-Pokhara also has some of the best international cuisine in the country (plus great happy hour drink specials to enjoy while watching the sun set over Phewa Lake).
+The town is an ideal place to shop for Nepal-made souvenirs, such as handmade paper, woolen clothing and Tibetan-style jewelry.
+Pokhara also has some of the best international cuisines in the country (plus great happy hour drink specials to enjoy while watching the sunset over Phewa Lake).

 Day 5: Pokhara to Rupakot

 While Pokhara is busy and popular, Phewa Lake is not the only lake in the area.
 Today you will go to Rupakot, overlooking Rupa Lake, just 15 kilometers from Pokhara.
 Rupa Lake is hidden within a steep-sided valley.
 It is much quieter and less developed than Pokhara, as hardly any visitors come here, so is an idyllic spot in which to relax after the trek.

 There are teahouse-style lodgings around Rupa Lake, but for a more luxurious experience with mountain and lake views from on high, enjoy a stay at Rupakot Resort.